microsoft/IIoT/AzureFunction/README.md

   ![New Function](/images/NewFunction.jpg)

   1. Choose the “EventHubTrigger-CSharp”
-    1. Enter “Name your function”
+    1. Enter a name for your new function in the “Name your function” field. eg. MessageTriggerFunction
-    1. Enter “Event Hub name”.
-Use the Event hub-compatible name obtained above.
+    1. In the “Event Hub name” field, enter the Event hub-compatible name that was obtained above. eg. iothandsonlabc4f51.

     ![Select EH Trigger](/images/EHTrigger.jpg)